logicmonitor/lm-powershell-module/Documentation/New-LMDashboardGroup.md

 ## INPUTS

+### None.
+You cannot pipe objects to this command.
 ## OUTPUTS

+### Returns the created dashboard group object.
 ## NOTES
-This function requires a valid LogicMonitor API authentication.
-Make sure to log in using the Connect-LMAccount function before running this command.
+You must run Connect-LMAccount before running this command.

 ## RELATED LINKS